What is Asbestos?

 The latest statics for Great Britain reveal that there remain over 5,000 asbestos-related disease deaths each year.
 There were 2,369 deaths from Meothelioma in 2019, and 490 deaths in 2019 that mentioned asbestosis on the death certificate.

 The Health and Safety at Work Act 1974 obligates employers to ensure the health and safety of their employees.
 Where there is risk of exposure to asbestos during work, a full risk assessment must be conducted to determine what types of asbestos is present, the chance of exposure, and what the risk is of exposure.
 Adequate controls must be put in place to protect anyone that may be exposed.

 Employees at risk must receive adequate training to ensure they understand:

 - How to spot the signs of the asbestos

 - Legal duties of employers

 Those who manage any premises that contain asbestos have a duty to manage asbestos on the premises.
-This includes conducting an assessment of the asbestos present, determining if it must be removed or managed, and developing an asbestos management plan as required.
+This includes assessing the asbestos present, determining if it must be removed or managed, and developing an asbestos management plan as required.